dwhiffing/fury/content/nato/us/air/fighter/body.md

     of Enemy Air Defence (SEAD) role.
 Production began in late 1991 and continues at an increased pace.
 By the start of Northern Fury there are 304 available after removing 33 due to attrition.
-There are none in the training system but 11 front line squadrons are equipped with this version.
+There are none in the training system, but 11 front line squadrons are equipped with this version.

 | Sqn    | Name                  | Wing             | Location             | No. | Type          | Remarks          |
 |--------|-----------------------|------------------|----------------------|-----|---------------|------------------|